LeoQK/Manual/README.md

 ## Collaboration and Coaching

 Gaming is all about community.
 So is gaming for enterprise.

-Wehther you're a gamer excited about applying your gaming skills to your career, or you're working for an organization excited about the potential of gaming talent, please connect with us.
+Wehther you're a gamer excited about applying your gaming skills to your career, or you're working for an organization excited about the potential of gaming talent, please [connect]() with us.

 ### For Gamers

 We want to learn from your experience, whether in mastering difficult games, or building impactful careers.

 ### For Organizations

+## About

+We're a small team with backgrounds in engineering and strategy.
+We met as students at Johns Hopkins University, where we developed and taught a course on decision-making based on the real-time strategy game StarCraft II and other game-like scenarios for over two years.
+Our mission was to train early career professionals in decision-making in a complex world.
+We empowered decision-makers with games.
+Now we are using our experience to empower gaming for enterprise.